Understanding Nervous System Dysfunction and Its Impact on Health

 The Nervous System: An Overview

 The nervous system is a complex network that controls bodily functions and reactions.
-It splits into two primary parts: the central nervous system (CNS), which consists of the brain and spinal cord, and the peripheral nervous system (PNS), which includes all other nerves in the body.
+It splits into two primary parts: the central nervous system (CNS), consisting of the brain and spinal cord, and the peripheral nervous system (PNS), including all other nerves in the body.
 The PNS further divides into the sympathetic and parasympathetic systems.

 Sympathetic Upregulation and Heart Rate Variability